DigitalArcPlatform/documentation/docs/duringEvent/checkin/index.md

 If you plan to use an audio recording device instead of a volunteer’s phone to record the interview/oral history:

-1. Select an audio recorder for the contributor and had the recording device to the guide to carry.
+1. Select an audio recorder for the contributor and hand the recording device to the guide to carry.